Baryon Spectrum Analysis using Dirac's Covariant Constraint Dynamics: Three body spin-dependent potentials

-where the $\Phi $ terms are all functions of the vector potential, scalar potential, and quark masses (defined explicitly in Appendix A). \ The three-body potential is of similar form and essentially just triples the number of terms, so instead of having 1 and 2 there are interactions for all three quarks. \ For the relatively simple vector $(A)$, scalar $(S)$ and Darwin $(\Phi _{D})$ terms this is almost trivial, as there are no direct spin-dependent operators; however, the spin-spin, tensor, and spin-orbit terms require extensive reworking, which are described in the following sections and in Appendix F.
+\qquad Conceptually speaking, the approach one would take to go from a two-body system with the formalism we have described to a three body one is straightforward. \ The problem is now treated as three\ two-body problems, with the overall form of the potentials given in Eq. (\ref{sf}). \ The three-body potential is of similar form and essentially just triples the number of terms, with pairwise interactions for all three quarks. \ For the relatively simple vector $(A)$, scalar $(S)$ and Darwin $(\Phi_{D})$ terms this is almost trivial, as there are no direct spin-dependent operators; however, the spin-spin, tensor, and spin-orbit terms require extensive reworking, which are outlined in the following sections with details in Appendix F of \cite{whitney}.